mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * with **pre master key**, a **session key** is generated with **client random** and **server random** exchanged.
 * session key is used for encryption operation afterwards

+## Oracle TDE

+* CloudHSM works with Oracle installed on an EC2 instance
+* RDS supports Oracle TDE but does not support integration with CloudHSM

 ## Secrets Manager

 ### Availability during rotation process